Published: August 10th 2012September 23rd 2011

 (the namesake of Mulholland Drive) set his sights on the Owens Valley as early as the closing years of World War I.

 Exhibit on the struggle between Owens Valley farmers and the City of Los Angeles over the Owens River

-an aqueduct that would work purely by gravity.
+He figured the elevation difference would allow him to build an aqueduct that would work purely by gravity.

 The city wanted that water, badly.